mattlucian/dev-assessment/README.md

 # Developer Assessment - Integrations
-This assessment gauges development skills in data transformation and integrations.
+The purpose of this assessment is to gauge development experience.
+The ideal candidate will use their experience to demonstrate well structured and efficient code with best practices considered.

 # Rules